NotRequiem/screenshare-tool/README.md

 > 8. Uses a custom string scanner (that you can modify) to filter in process's memory certain string 'trackings' using regular expressions or not.
 It can detect a process by its process name and by its service name (for processes hosted as svchost.exe, etc).

-> 9. Checks if a drive was recently formatted or replaced (common anti-forensic bypass method) by using physical or virtual disks.
+> 9. Checks if a drive was recently formatted or replaced by using physical or virtual disks.

-> 10. Detects file replaces in all NTFS drives, does not matter the extension of the file.
+> 10. Detects file replaces (with any extension) in all NTFS drives.

 > 11. Detects file modifications on files with special characters (any non-ascii character).

 > 12. Detects files with no digital signature executed with modified extensions, by both using csrss and system hives.

-> 13. Detects dlls injected into the system without digital signature, by both using csrss and the dll file structure of NTFS file systems.
+> 13. Detects dlls injected into the system without digital signatures.

-> 14. Detects unsigned executed files using csrss.
+> 14. Detects unsigned executed files of all common cheat extensions using several processes, including csrss.

 > 15. Detects mods used by the game process instance that were modified while the process was running.